SalomePlatform/adao/doc/en/examples.rst

 After that point, all the modifications, executions and post-processing of the data assimilation scheme will be done in the YACS module.
-In order to check the result in a simple way, we create here a new YACS node by using the "*in-line script node*" sub-menu of the YACS graphical view, and we name it "*PostProcessing*".
+In order to check the result in a simple way, we use the "*UserPostAnalysis*" node (or we create here a new YACS node by using the "*in-line script node*" sub-menu of the YACS graphical view).

 This script node will retrieve the data assimilation analysis from the "*algoResults*" output port of the computation bloc (which gives access to a SALOME Python Object), and will print it on the standard output.

-To obtain this, the in-line script node need to have an input port of type "*pyobj*", named "*results*" for example, that have to be linked graphically to the "*algoResults*" output port of the computation bloc.
+To obtain this, the in-line script node need to have an input port of type "*pyobj*", named "*Study*" for example, that have to be linked graphically to the "*algoResults*" output port of the computation bloc.
 Then, the code to fill in the script node is::

-    Xa = results.ADD.get("Analysis")[-1]
+    Xa = Study.getResults().get("Analysis")[-1]

     print
     print "Analysis =",Xa
     print

-The augmented YACS scheme can be saved (overwriting the generated scheme if the "*Save*" command or button are used, or with a new name through the "*Save as*" command).
+The (initial or augmented) YACS scheme can be saved (overwriting the generated scheme if the "*Save*" command or button are used, or with a new name through the "*Save as*" command).
 Ideally, the implementation of such post-processing procedure can be done in YACS to test, and then entirely saved in one Python script that can be integrated in the ADAO case by using the keyword "*UserPostAnalysis*".

 Then, classically in YACS, the scheme have to be compiled for run, and then executed.
 After completion, the printing on standard output is available in the